Indie Labels vs Major Labels: Pros, Cons, Difference & Which Label is Right for You

 In recent years, many artists have shifted their aspirations towards signing with indie labels.
 For many, it’s a more realistic goal and there are advantages of signing with a smaller, independent label.

 - More creative freedom and development for the artists

 - A closer team that can give you more attention

 - Smaller budgets compared to majors

-- Less influence and connections with the music industry
+- Less influence and connections with the global music industry

 - Won’t be capable of promoting as much as a major